IN THIS ARTICLE:

 Disrupted Indexing & Wasted Crawl Budget

-The more time Google crawl bots waste backtracking from the dead ends caused by broken links, the less time they spend indexing the quality content you want to rank in search results.
-It’s important to note that your site’s crawl budget is a factor of the number of URLs Google wants to and can crawl on your website.
-Broken links lower the responsiveness of your site to Google’s crawl bots and, in the long-term, can impact the overall crawl budget Google dedicates to your site.
+Your site’s crawl budget is a factor of the number of URLs Google wants to and can crawl on your website.
+Broken links lower the responsiveness of your site to Google’s crawl bots and, in the long term, can impact the overall crawl budget Google dedicates to your site.

-A major concern of search engine optimization is making sure that Google can then read and understand your content and how it fits in in the larger ecosystem of your site to rank it properly in search results.
+A major concern of search engine optimization is making sure Google can read and understand your content and how it fits in in the larger ecosystem of your site to rank it properly in search results.
 When broken links make it difficult for Google to index the valuable content on your site, it will eventually impact how your content appears in SERPs.

 Wasted Link Equity